smartlyio/cassandra_range_repair/README.md

                         Keyspace to repair (REQUIRED) -c COLUMNFAMILY, --columnfamily=COLUMNFAMILY
-                        ColumnFamily to repair, can appear multiple times -H HOST, --host=HOST  Hostname to repair [default: $HOSTNAME] -P PORT, --port=Port  JMX port to use for nodetool [default: 7199] -s STEPS, --steps=STEPS
+                        ColumnFamily to repair, can appear multiple times -H HOST, --host=HOST  Hostname to repair [default: hostname of the machine] -P PORT, --port=PORT  JMX port to use for nodetool commands [default: 7199] -u USERNAME, --username=USERNAME
+                        Username to use for nodetool commands -p PASSWORD, --password=PASSWORD
+                        Password to use for nodetool commands -s STEPS, --steps=STEPS
                         Number of discrete ranges [default: 100] -o OFFSET, --offset=OFFSET
-                        Number of tokens to skip [default: 0]
+                        Start from node[,step]
   -n NODETOOL, --nodetool=NODETOOL
                         Path to nodetool [default: nodetool] -w WORKERS, --workers=WORKERS
                         Number of workers to use for parallelism [default: 1] -D DATACENTER, --datacenter=DATACENTER
-  -l, --local           Restrict repair to the local DC -p, --par             Carry out a parallel repair (post-2.x only) -i, --inc             Carry out an incremental repair (post-2.1 only).
+                        Identify local datacenter [default: none] -l, --local           Restrict repair to the local DC -i, --inc             Carry out an incremental repair (post-2.1 only).
   -S, --snapshot        Use snapshots (pre-2.x only) -v, --verbose         Verbose output